Instant Pot Eggs en Cocotte

 - cracked black pepper optional

-Place 3 ramekins on trivet, followed by second layer of 3 ramekins.
+- Place 3 ramekins on trivet, followed by second layer of 3 ramekins.
 Stack them in an alternating pattern, not directly on top of ramekins below.
-Lock lid and cook for 3 minutes at low pressure for runny yolks, 3 minutes for hard yolks.
+Lock lid and cook for 2 minutes at low pressure for runny yolks, 3 minutes for hard yolks.

 - Once cook time is complete, quick-release pressure.
 Remove lid and transfer ramekins to a rack to cool.
 Serve immediately.